-EDU 571C FIELD PRACTICUM III (SECONDARY SOCIAL STUDIES) (0)
+EDU 571C FIELD PRACTICUM III (SECONDARY SOCIAL STUDIES) $(\mathbf{0})$

-Field experience in a classroom of a local high school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 120 contact hours (6 hours per day, two days per week) over a ten-week period.
-Prerequisite: EDU 520C.
-Concurrent enrollment: EDU 571).
+Field experience in a social studies classroom of a local high school under the guidance and supervision of an experienced teacher and university supervisor.
+This field experience will consist of 60 contact hours (6 hours per day, one day per week OR 3 hours per day twice a week) over a ten week period.
+Concurrent enrollment: EDU 571.
 Fall, annually.

-EDU 572 METHODS OF TEACHING SCIENCE (SECONDARY) (3)
+EDU 572 METHODS OF TEACHING SCIENCE (SECONDARY)